How to Unclog a Bathroom SinkMay 07 / 2021

 How to Unclog a Bathroom Sink

 A clogged bathroom sink is certainly inconvenient as drainage becomes agonizingly slow, dirt builds up and stains the basin, and you get whiffs of rancid odors.
 These clogged drains can be more than just inconvenient, though.
 They can cause pipes to corrode, crack, leak, and even burst.
 The sooner you unclog a bathroom sink, the better.
 You do not necessarily have to call a plumber either.
 Your friends at Rooter Hero Plumbing of Phoenix have put together this article to go over some ways to unclog a bathroom sink on your own.
-Of course, you are always welcomed to call Rooter Hero Plumbing of Phoenix if you prefer to have a plumber take care of the problem.
+Of course, you are always welcomed to call Rooter Hero Plumbing of Phoenix if you prefer to have a reliable plumber in Buckeye take care of the problem.
 We are always available to take your call.

 Pour Boiling Water

 If you catch your clogged bathroom sink at the early stages when there is just a slowdown in drainage, then pouring boiling water into the drains might help.
 This is especially useful in breaking down soap scum and grease.
 Be warned, though, that this method works best on metal pipes.
 If your drains are made of PVC, then we recommend you keep the water temperature below 170 degrees.
 If you are unsure of what your pipes are made of, then just play it safe and use hot water rather than boiling water.

 Instead of using harsh chemical drain cleaners that can damage pipes or harm the environment, consider using some natural mixtures.
 Baking soda and vinegar is time-tested.
 Mix equal parts of baking soda and vinegar into a container.
 This mixture will fizz immediately and should be poured down the drain.
 Let it sit for about an hour or overnight, allowing the fizzing to break apart the hair and scum in the drains.
 After an hour or some time, flush it out with hot water.